 Conde Nast expected to announce new editor for Vogue Arabia

-This undated photo released by Vogue Arabia, shows the cover of the March 2017 edition of Vogue Arabia magazine with American supermodel Gigi Hadid in an embellished, mesh veil.
-Deena Aljuhani Abdulaziz, the Saudi princess at the helm of the newly launched Vogue Arabia has apparently left her post as editor-in-chief after just two print issues of the luxury fashion magazine.
+The Saudi princess at the helm of the newly launched Vogue Arabia has apparently left her post as editor-in-chief after just two print issues of the luxury fashion magazine.
+When asked about the reported departure Thursday by The Associated Press, publisher CondA© Nast International said: "We will ensure you receive the announcement regarding the new editor as and when the time is right."

 Discussions